medical-genomics-group/JODIE/README.md

 Be aware that the number of genetic components is often hard-coded in the preprocessing and plotting steps, as these programs require a certain order.

 ## Output of Gibbs sampler
-+ mean_betas.csv.zip: posterior mean of effects
++ mean_betas.csv.zip: posterior mean of effects where columns correspond to the genetic components and rows to the markers
++ var_betas.csv.zip: variance of effects
-+ mean_prob.txt: posterior inclusion probability for each marker (how often has the marker been included in the model)
++ mean_prob.txt: posterior inclusion probability for each marker (how often has the marker been included in the model); the marker is either included for all genetic components or not, thus only one column
++ var_prob.txt: variance of posterior inclusion probability
 + mean_sigma2.txt: posterior mean of residual variance
++ var_sigma2.txt: variance of residual variance
-+ mean_V.txt: posterior mean of variance of effects (if different groups are given The posterior means are saved every 500 iterations (XX denotes the iteration).
++ mean_V.txt: posterior mean of variance of effects (if the variance is estimated for different groups, the variances of each group are given one after the other)
++ var_V.txt: variance of variance of effects
+The posterior means are saved every 500 iterations (XX denotes the iteration).

 During the burnin, the current estimate of every 500 iterations is saved to be able to restart the Gibbs sampler if necesseary.
 This includes: